frontegg/frontegg-react-native/README.md

 ### Enabling Chrome Custom Tabs for Social Login

 To enable social login using Chrome Custom Tabs within your Android application, you need to modify the `android/app/build.gradle` file.
-Add a boolean buildConfigField for the useChromeCustomTabs flag and set it to true.
+Add a boolean `buildConfigField` for the `FRONTEGG_USE_CHROME_CUSTOM_TABS` flag and set it to true.

 By default, the SDK defaults to using the Chrome browser for social login.